 After applying visualization to scan the remaining background events (mostly $e^{+}e^{-}\to e^{+}e^{-}$), it is found that these backgrounds are related to the structure of BESIII detector.
 As shown in Figure~\ref{fig:emu}, the direction of the charged track is near $\rm{cos}\theta\approx0.85$ (a) or $\rm{cos}\theta\approx0$ (b).
 Here, $\theta$ represents the polar angle between the direction of the particle and the beam axis.
 In these two directions, there are gaps between EMC crystals, the electrons will traverse the gap and deposit only a small fraction of its energy in EMC.
-Meanwhile, if a cosmic ray muon happens to pass through the MUC and coincide with the electron track in time, the electron will be misidentified as a muon track since it satisfies the muon selection criteria, leading to the misidentification of an $e^{+}e^{-}$ background event as an $e^{+}\mu^{-}$ signal event.
+Meanwhile, if a cosmic ray muon happens to pass through the MUC and coincide with the electron track in time, or the escaped electron interacts in the outer detector material and produces secondary particles hitting MUC, the electron will be misidentified as a muon track since it satisfies the muon selection criteria, leading to the misidentification of an $e^{+}e^{-}$ background event as an $e^{+}\mu^{-}$ signal event.
 Although the probability of such coincidence is very low, it becomes a major background while analyzing billions of events, which is a common characteristic in searching for rare processes.

-By performing the visualization-based analysis method, the origins of these backgrounds can be discovered, identified, and understood, enabling further suppression of these backgrounds.
+By performing the visualization-based analysis method, the origins of these backgrounds can be discovered, identified, and understood, enabling further suppression of these backgrounds with the polar angle cut.
 Undoubtedly, it can increase the sensitivity of existing data in search for rare processes, allowing for a better search for new physics or an improved constraint on new physics models.